Queen's Baton Relay

 Batonbearers are everyday people who inspire others to be great.
 Nominated by their peers for achievements and contributions to their community, a batonbearer has the honour of carrying the Queen’s Baton and representing their family, friends and community with pride.
 The names of the chosen batonbearers are available at www.gc2018.com/qbr.

-The City will ensure that the Queen's Baton journey through Albany is completed with minimal disruption to the community and local businesses, whilst still ensuring that the relay is accessible and engaging for all.
+There will be some traffic disruption on this day.
+However, measures have been taken to reduce impact on the community and local businesses, whilst still ensuring that the relay is accessible and engaging for all.
 Detours will be in place throughout to assist you in reaching your destination.

 York Street, between Grey Street and Serpentine Road, will be closed from 6am until 1.30pm.

-Most sections will be closed for a maximum period of three hours.
+Most sections of the route will be closed for a maximum period of three hours.
 Please note that whilst great effort has been put into minimising road closure times, these times are indicative only and may be subject to change.

 Please plan your movements and mode of transport well in advance.
 It may be preferable to walk, car pool or cycle.